INSIDE: Everything you need to know about Nippon Animation – the Best Shop to visit in Japan for Japanese Cartoon Character Toys.

 Even if you don’t know the Japanese Nippon cartoon characters at all, this kawaii shop has lots to see, and a stash of Japanese plush toys to squeeze.

-- 9 The Inside Scoop for the Nipponanimation Official Shop, Ani*Cute
+- 11 THE INSIDE SCOOP: Nipponanimation Official Shop, Ani*Cute

 Meet the Characters from the Nippon Animation Anime List that Japanese kids love at the Nippon Animation Official Shop, Ani*Cute

-The main characters from Japanese anime cartoons you’ll find here at this Nippon shop are:
+The main characters from Japanese anime cartoons you’ll find here at this Nippon shop are Nameko & Rascal, and Rascal the Raccoon.

-Nameko is the now famous cuddly character based on the slightly slimy nameko (or “pholiota nameko” to be exact) variety of mushroom that’s often used in dishes like miso soup.
+Nameko is the now famous cuddly Japanese cartoon character based on the slightly slimy nameko (or “pholiota nameko” to be exact) variety of mushroom that’s often used in dishes like miso soup.

 He was born as a Nippon animation anime character in 2012.